daveonhols/qmx/README.md

 ## Kdb Gateway (POC) ##

 A C++ multithreaded gateway to distribute queries to Kdb worker processes.
-This alpha version cannot be configured, the backend worker processes are hard coded.
-It exists currently to demonstrate the benefit of a truly multithreaded gateway solution for Kdb.
+This beta version exists mostly as a proof of concept and has no authentication or security control.
+Command line options can be provided to configure the port it listens on, the logging level and the connections to the back end workers.

 ### Building ###

 This is implemented using "modern" C++ and depends on asio.
 You should download ASIO and make the include path available at "/path/to/asio/"
 Logging is with spdlog.
-You should download it and make the include path available at "/path/to/spdlog/"
+You should download it and make the include path available at "/path/to/spdlog/".
+Command line parsing is with cxxopts, download it and make it available at "/path/to/cxxopts".

-clang++ -Wall -std=c++17 src/gw.cpp -I ../spdlog/include/ -I ../asio/asio/include/ -lpthread -o cpp-gateway -O2
+clang++ -Wall -std=c++17 src/gw.cpp -I /path/to/cxxopts -I /path/to/spdlog/ -I /path/to/asio/ -lpthread -o cpp-gateway -O2

+### Running ###

+Running the app without command line arguments, or with -h or --help will show usage instructions.  loglevel, listening port and back end worker connections can be specified.
+For example:

+./cpp-gateway --port 8811 --workers 127.0.0.1:8855,127.0.0.1:8844 --loglevel debug

 ### Motivation ###